-Polls open in DR Congo amid delays, logistics issues
+Elections in DR Congo extended after delays at polling stations

 “The voters displayed on lists at the polling station are fewer than those who are lining up.
 I can’t find my name on the list and this could cause scuffles here because I also want to vote,” said Jules Kambale at a polling station in Goma.

-Waiting for polls to open amid the delay, people grew agitated and began arguing, particularly in the capital.
+Waiting for polls to open amid the delay, some people grew agitated and began arguing, particularly in the capital.

 Both outside observers and locals have warned of challenges that could affect the credibility of the vote in one of Africa’s largest nations and one whose mineral resources are increasingly crucial to the global economy.

 On the eve of the vote, some polling officers in Kinshasa told The Associated Press journalists they were still waiting for materials.
-Thousands of stations, particularly in remote areas, might still not have what they need on Wednesday.

 A key concern is that ink on voting cards has smudged, making many illegible.
 That means people could be turned away from polling stations.
 In addition, the voter registration list has not been properly audited.